THE JUNE LETTER

 You must show your RAGBRAI wristband before you can put on a Pork Belly bracelet or receive your baggage tags.
 Pork Belly Ventures does not provide services to RAGBRAI bandits.
 You must be a registered RAGBRAI rider.
 (International Porkers, we have a different arrangement for you.
 See "Check-in for International Porkers" below.)

-To receive our services---to have us carry your baggage, to partake of Pork beverages and Pork meals, to use our massage therapists, to have our mechanics help you with your bike, to drink your morning cup of coffee, and much more---you must be wearing a Pork Bracelet.
+To receive our services---to have us carry your baggage, to partake of beverages and meals, to use our massage therapists, to have our mechanics help you with your bike, to drink your morning cup of coffee, and much more---you must be wearing a Pork Bracelet.
 At check-in we will distribute special souvenir Pork Cups for Pork beverages.
 Please keep track of your Pork Cup, as we will issue only one per Porker.

 Upon check-in, you will receive your cool new Pork team shirt.
 We hope you like it.

 Check-in for International Porkers If you live outside the U.S., RAGBRAI will not mail your RAGBRAI wristband to you.
 But we're going to let you have your Pork Wristband before you visit the RAGBRAI booth to pick up your RAGBRAI wristband.
-Please write to email@example.com now, so that I can note your diplomatic immunity on your check-in form.
+Please write to firstname.lastname@example.org now, so that Ann can note your diplomatic immunity on your check-in form.
 Thank you.